emory-libraries/template-sass/README.md

 ## Prerequisites

-This Sass framework requires [Dart Sass](https://sass-lang.com/dart-sass) 1.5.1 or greater and uses [Node](https://nodejs.org) for core processing and [npm](https://www.npmjs.com/) form package and dependency management.
+This Sass framework requires [Dart Sass](https://sass-lang.com/dart-sass) 1.5.1 or greater and uses [Node](https://nodejs.org) for core processing and [npm](https://www.npmjs.com/) for package and dependency management.

 ## Installation